hentaishinshilzl/test/README.md

 ### Repeat 2.2-2.5 to create studentxx-x2
 #### 2.6.Cluster environment

-Do it on all 4 computers of your group
+Do it on all 4 machines of your group

 Project Requirement: